Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 - Project participants demonstrate the ability to create informal or “stealth” programming that tweens/teens can work on independently within the Makerspace,

 - Tween/teens identify the library as a place to develop STEAM skills individually or in groups, including use of the Makerspace.

 - By the end of the one year pilot project each participating library will:

-- Attend three to five virtual trainings and check-ins,
+- Attend two to five virtual trainings and check-ins,

-- Receive a variety of STEM Materials including:
+- Receive a variety of Maker Materials including:

 - Robotics kits